What is Mediterranean Diet Plan?

 Refined oils: Soybean oil, cottonseed oil canola oil.

-Trans fats found in processed foods and margarine.
+Trans fats are found in processed foods and margarine.
 Also “hydrogenated” or “partially hydrogenated” oils.

 Processed meat: Hot dogs, Processed sausages.